KILTprotocol/sdk-js/docs/getting-started.md

 Please note that the **same CTYPE can only be stored once** on the blockchain.

-If a transaction fails with an by re-signing recoverable error (e.g. multi device nonce collision), BlockchainUtils.signAndSubmitTx has the ability to re-sign and re-send the failed tx upt to 2 times, if the appropriate flag is set:
+If a transaction fails with an by re-signing recoverable error (e.g. multi device nonce collision), BlockchainUtils.signAndSubmitTx has the ability to re-sign and re-send the failed tx up to 2 times, if the appropriate flag is set:

 ```typescript
 await Kilt.BlockchainUtils.signAndSubmitTx(tx, identity, {